erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 let loadedConfigurations = sharedManager?.loadedConfigurations // identical call like pyobjc without the ()
 ```

-Finally I had something!
-But sadly it wasn't over.
+Finally I had something, but sadly it wasn't over.

 # Swift types
 I want to preface this by saying I am still learning this aspect of Swift and everything you will read in this section could be wrong.
 Please correct me if that is indeed the case and there is a better way to do this.

-In PyObjC, once we had the loaded configurations we could loop through them with a simple for loop:
+In PyObjC, once we had the loaded configurations we could loop through them with a simple for loop.

 ```python
 if configs: